oglinuk/fourohfournotfound/README/posts/programming/python/tensorflow/basic-image-classification/README.md

 draft: false
 ---

 This blog is going to cover the [basic image classifciation tutorial](https://www.tensorflow.org/tutorials/keras/classification) provided by Tensorflow.

-For this blog you will need to install the following dependencies via `pip3`.
+Install the following dependencies:

 * Tensorflow
 * Numpy